TtranPphu/little-startup/README.md

   - In VS Code: `[Ctrl + Shift + B]` > `Rebuild (Test)`
   - In Terminal: `./ops.sh rebuild`

-- Acquire PR approval, then merge you branch to master
+- Acquire PR approval, in case there're update on master, repeat the first step one more time, then merge you branch to `master`

   ```shell
   git checkout master